 In following the National Curriculum, we recognise that the programmes of study describe a sequence of knowledge and concepts.
 While it is important that pupils make progress, it is also vitally important that they develop secure understanding of each key block of knowledge and concepts to progress to the next stage.
 Insecure, superficial understanding will not allow genuine progression: pupils may struggle at key points of transition (such as between primary and secondary school), build up serious misconceptions, and/or have significant difficulties in understanding higher-order content.
 Pupils should be able to describe associated processes and key characteristics in common language, but they should also be familiar with, and use, technical terminology accurately and precisely.
 They should build up an extended specialist vocabulary.
 They should also apply their mathematical knowledge to their understanding of Science, including collecting, presenting and analysing data.

-Underpinning this is the concept of ‘working scientifically’ which specifies the understanding of the nature, processes and methods of Science for each year group, but rather be woven into every topic.
+Underpinning this is the concept of ‘working scientifically’, which is woven into every topic, and specifies the understanding of the nature, processes and methods of Science.
 Indeed, as far as possible, ‘working scientifically’ should form the basis of every lesson.

 Teachers are provided with an additional management time per year on top of their PPA, to plan their curriculum.
 As part of this planning process, teachers need to plan a cycle of lessons for each subject, which carefully plans for progression and depth in the different subject areas.

 In ensuring high standards of teaching and learning in Science, we implement a curriculum that is progressive throughout the whole school.
-Science teaching at Bosley St. Mary’s Primary School involves adapting and extending the curriculum to match all pupils’ needs.
+Science teaching at Bosley St. Mary’s CE Primary School involves adapting and extending the curriculum to match all pupils’ needs.
 Where possible, Science is linked to class topics, but we also recognised that it is not always possible to do that.
 Science is taught as discrete units and lessons where needed to ensure coverage.
-Due our unique structure and mixed age classes, Science units are taught on a two-year rolling programme in Class 1 and four-year rolling programme in Class 2.
-This ensures progression between year groups and guarantees topics are covered.
-Teachers plan to suit their children’s interests, current events, their own teaching style, the use of any support staff and the resources available.
+Due our unique structure and mixed age classes, Science units are taught on a two-year rolling programme and class 2 are split in to lower and upper Key Stage 2.
+This ensures progression between Key Stages and guarantees topics are covered.
+Teachers plan to suit their children’s interests, current events, their own teaching style and the use of any support staff.

 We ensure that all children are provided with rich learning experiences that aim to: